databrickslabs/mosaic/_sources/api/raster-functions.rst.txt

 .. function:: rst_subdatasets(tile)

-    Computes the subdatasets of the raster tile.
+    Returns the subdatasets of the raster tile as a set of paths in the standard GDAL format.
-    The subdatasets are the paths to the subdatasets of the raster.

     The result is a map of the subdataset path to the subdatasets and the description of the subdatasets.

     :param tile: A column containing the raster tile.
-For < 0.3.11 string representing the path to a raster file or byte array.A column containing the path to a raster file.
     :type tile: Column (RasterTileType)
     :rtype: Column: MapType(StringType, StringType)